Dynactive-Software/DynactiveSSOPHPIntegrationKit/README.md

 account is created, or when a customer purchases a course you are selling.
 If you have an existing customer / user base you will need to call our create API for each one of these pre-existing users before they have access.

+This particular file explains how to get up and running with the Integration Kit.
+You can read more about our overall SSO process [Dynactive SSO Overview](DynactiveSSOOverview.md)

 ## Requirements

 * [php composer](https://getcomposer.org/)